-Enjoy sea breezes, a glass of Spanish wine or cava, and tapas at this waterfront property that offers a reprieve from the bustle of Barcelona.
-The Hotel The Serras' rooftop terrace with a pool, Michelin-starred restaurant and 28 trendy rooms have made it the No. 1 hotel based on Tripadvisor reviews.
+Enjoy sea breezes, a glass of wine or cava, and tapas at this waterfront property that offers a reprieve from the bustle of Barcelona.
+The Serras Hotel' rooftop terrace with a pool, Michelin-starred restaurant and 28 trendy rooms have made it one of the city's most coveted stays.

 6. Phuket, Thailand

-It's been years since the Leonardo DiCaprio film "The Beach" introduced hordes of travelers to the beauty of Phuket's Maya Beach; the beach became so popular that Thailand had to close it temporarily and now tightly guards the number of people who can visit per day.
+It's been years since the Leonardo DiCaprio film "The Beach" introduced hordes of travelers to the beauty of Phuket's Maya Beach.
+The beach became so popular that Thailand had to close it temporarily and now tightly guards the number of people who can visit per day.

-From walking beneath the neon lights of Bangla Road as you shop, dine and drink, to partying it up at the island's club-lined beaches, Phuket is known for good times.
+In Phuket town, walk beneath the neon lights of Bangla Road as you shop, dine and drink, or party it up at the island's club-lined beaches.

 Stay: Ayara Kamala Resort & Spa

-Set along Millionaire's Mile, you can see from the picture just what visitors love so much about this 42-room property: its amazing views.
-The hotel, tucked into the hills overlooking the sea, provides a more authentic Thai feel than more expansive waterfront resorts.
+Set along Millionaire's Mile, this 42-room property is known for its amazing views.
+The Ayara Kamala is tucked into the hills overlooking the sea and provides a more authentic Thai feel than expansive waterfront resorts.